Pandas Notebook

 df[~(df['parking_type'] == 'monthly')]

-Always wrap each condition in () when using & or | — Python's operator precedence will cause bugs otherwise.
+Always wrap each condition in () when you use & or |.
+Without the brackets, Python's operator order will cause bugs.

 .loc and .iloc

-df.loc[0:4, 'station_code':'entry_time'] # label-based slicing
+df.loc[0:4, 'station_code':'entry_time'] # slice by labels

-df.iloc[0:5, 0:3] # position-based slicing
+df.iloc[0:5, 0:3] # slice by integer position

-df.loc[df['amount'] > 500, 'license_plate'] # filter rows + select column
+df.loc[df['amount'] > 500, 'license_plate'] # filter rows + pick column

 .locuses column names and index labels..ilocuses integer positions.

-.query() (Readable Alternative to Boolean Indexing)
+.query() (Easier to Read Than Boolean Indexing)

 df.query("parking_type == 'hourly' and amount > 500")